MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 A numeric score that indicates how likely your ads will be clicked and how well your keyword competes against other keywords targeting the same traffic.
 This score predicts whether your keyword is likely to lead to a click on your ads, taking into account how well your keyword has performed in the past relative to your ad's position.

 > [!NOTE]
-> Keyword Relevance is equivalent to the **Expected Click-Through Rate** label used in the Bing Ads web application.
+> Keyword Relevance is equivalent to the **Expected Click-Through Rate** label used in the Microsoft Advertising web application.

 A score of 3 is Above Average; a score of 2 is Average; and a score of 1 is considered Below Average.